-This chapter describes the steps necessary to build and run the sample programs included in the PPC405EP evaluation board kit software support package.
+This chapter describes the steps necessary to build and run the sample programs included in the PPC405GP design kit software support package.
 This code includes a limited version of IBM's OS Open real time operating system and is separate from the ROM Monitor code described in Chapter 7.